Glossary

 Caching

-Caching speeds up a site by storing a ready-made copy of something and reusing it, instead of rebuilding it from scratch on every request.
+Storing a ready-made copy of something and reusing it instead of rebuilding it every time.

 CAN-SPAM